 If you do choose to stay at a hotel, you will find the level of service in Paris is well worth the sometimes exorbitant prices.
 Paris is home to more than 2,000 hotels, including many 3-star hotels and 20 5-star hotels.
 If you pay more, you will more than likely have access to many more amenities and facilities.

 You can also find budget hotels for as little as $70 a night, depending on where you look.

 The closer your hotel is located to popular tourist attractions, the more you will have to pay.

 When you want to feel at home while you’re on vacation, renting a Parisian house or apartment offers the best of both worlds.

 You can save money compared to traditional hotels, enjoy lots more space, cook for yourself, and enjoy more privacy in a vacation rental property.
-Sites like Airbnb make it easy to find a whole slew of best Airbnb in Paris as well as different rental properties in Paris, from small studios to grand chateaus.

 If you are unfamiliar with hostels, they are low-priced accommodations for large numbers of travelers, and a staple for budget backpackers.

 When you book a stay in a hostel, you usually book a bed for the night instead of an entire room.